Reading Progress

 Now, Do Moss Balls Have Feelings?

-Plants, including moss balls, do not have a nervous system or brain, the components essential for experiencing emotions and sensations in the way humans do.
+Plants, including Moss Amigos moss balls, do not have a nervous system or brain, the components essential for experiencing emotions and sensations in the way humans do.
 Therefore, when we discuss feelings in the context of moss balls, we're actually referring to their capacity for physiological responses to external stimuli rather than emotions as we know them.

 Moss balls, known scientifically as Aegagropila linnaei, provide a unique case for examination.
 These algae balls exhibit behaviors such as moving towards light and adapting their growth in response to their surroundings.